climaticzoning/simzoning/README.md

   - extensive automatic reports providing extensive documentation to stakeholder and facilitate quality assurance of every step of the process.
   - support to comparison with other zoning proposals by calculating MPMA based on shape files of other zoning proposals.

-### Running SimZoning
+### Running SimZoning from the pre-comliped executable release
+**From Windows command line:**
-On Matlab, go to the root folder of simzoning and start a new zoning analysis using:
+Go to the root folder of simzoning and start a new zoning analysis using:

 ```
 simzoning inputfilename.zon
 ```

+**From sourcecode:**
+On Matlab, go to the root folder of simzoning and start a new zoning analysis using the same command described above.
+Matlab will run SimZoning as a matlab function.

 ### Documentation
 The structure of the input file and available options are described on Documentation/Inputfile_simzoning.md